ram-ravi/Mall-Customer-Segmentation-Analysis/README.md

 <img src="https://user-images.githubusercontent.com/64869288/90749397-42a8a680-e288-11ea-8694-f42f480d0941.png" width="800" height="350">

-We can infer one thing that There are few people who earn more than 100 US Dollars.
+We can infer that there are few people who earn more than 100 US Dollars.
 Most of the people have an earning of around 50-75 US Dollars.
 Also, we can say that the least Income is around 20 US Dollars.

 #### Taking inferences about the Customers.

 The most regular customers for the Mall has age around 30-35 years of age.
 Whereas the the senior citizens age group is the least frequent visitor in the Mall.
-Youngsters are lesser in umber as compared to the Middle aged people.
+Youngsters are lesser in number as compared to the Middle aged people.

 <img src="https://user-images.githubusercontent.com/64869288/90749576-77b4f900-e288-11ea-87db-2c7a0666c86b.png" width="800" height="550">